Who is Margot Fonteyn

 One of the greatest ballerinas, Margot Fonteyn, left a lasting legacy in ballet.
 This article explores her early life, rise to fame, and iconic performances that defined her career.
 Learn about her famous partnership with Rudolf Nureyev and her enduring influence on dance.

-• Her early training marks Margot Fonteyn’s career in ballet, rapid rise to prominence, and significant accolades, including being named Prima Ballerina Assoluta in 1979.
+• Her early training marked Margot Fonteyn’s career in ballet, her rapid rise to prominence, and significant accolades, including Prima Ballerina Assoluta in 1951.

 • Fonteyn’s collaborations with notable figures such as choreographer Sir Frederick Ashton and dancer Rudolf Nureyev were instrumental in her success, leading to some of the most celebrated performances in ballet history.